Danny John-Jules: Career

-He has also appeared in at least one episode of CBBC's sitcom Kerching!, playing Michael's father, Trevor and appeared as Lenny Bicknall in series 1 and 2 of M.I.High, also on CBBC.
+He has also appeared in at least one episode of CBBC's sitcom Kerching!, playing Michael's father, Trevor and appeared as Lenny Bicknall in series 1 and 2 of M.I.
+High, also on CBBC.
 He has also appeared in The Crouches.

 On 8 November 2009, he made a brief appearance during BBC Two's coverage of the 2009 Valencian Moto Grand Prix.

 In 2014, he played Nigel Rogers in The Life of Rock with Brian Pern.
 In May 2015, it was announced that he would, again, be returning to Red Dwarf for the eleventh and twelfth series.

 In 2004, Jules played a character on the SF comedy Starhyke, but the series remained in post-production for five years, being shown only privately in 2009, the rights finally being bought by Amazon.com in 2015 and released in 2016.

 He appeared in the BBC One series Death in Paradise as policeman Dwayne Myers from its start until 2018.
-He returned as a guest star for the Death in Paradise Christmas Special in 2021.
+He returned as a guest star for the Christmas Special in 2021.